Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Introduction

-In addition to the benefits connected with the use of synthetic data in privacy preservation, many data augmentation techniques allow for the improvement of classification quality in imbalanced domains \cite{dou2023machine}, the reduction of overfitting \cite{shorten2019survey}, or the extension of datasets for supervised learning tasks when the cost of human annotation or the acquisition of data is significant \cite{kim2021lada}.
+In addition to the benefits associated with the use of synthetic data in privacy preservation, many data augmentation techniques allow for the improvement of classification quality in imbalanced domains \cite{dou2023machine}, the reduction of overfitting risk \cite{shorten2019survey}, or the extension of datasets for supervised learning tasks when the cost of human annotation or data acquisition is significant \cite{kim2021lada}.

 \paragraph{Contribution}